Lincoln MKT Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 The average insurance rates for a Lincoln MKT are $1,248 a year for full coverage insurance.
-Comprehensive costs on average $228 each year, collision insurance costs $300, and liability costs around $540.
-A liability-only policy costs as low as $592 a year, and high-risk insurance costs around $2,680.
-16-year-old drivers cost the most to insure at up to $4,916 a year.
+Comprehensive costs approximately $228 each year, collision insurance costs $300, and liability costs $540.
+Buying just liability costs as little as $592 a year, and insurance for high-risk drivers costs around $2,680.
+Teenage drivers cost the most to insure at up to $4,916 a year.

 Average premium for full coverage: $1,248